-Hey everybody and welcome back to our Looper How-To series!
-We hope you’ve been having fun making music with the Looper and have been able to check out our simple guides… If not, then do check out what we’ve covered so far;
+Welcome back to our Looper how-to series now as we bring you a guide on trigger functions.
+We hope you’ve been having fun making music with the Looper and have been able to check out our simple guides… If not, then do check out what we’ve covered so far:

-Over the next 3 videos, Tommy is going to show you some extra Looper features that will help you to do just that, starting with trigger functions…
+Over the next three videos, Tommy is going to show you some extra Looper features that will help you to do just that, starting with trigger functions…

 Trigger functions are really easy to use and can give you a lot more control over the sound you want to create.
 Going out of time isn’t an issue, the inbuilt tech makes sure of it.
 So whatever level you’re at, producing beats and making them your own is as simple as a few taps.